 The Emperor Voyager was outstanding for food, cleanliness, and rooms.
 The food was tasty and varied at every meal, and the “Maldivian night” delicious, as was the BBQ on the island.
 Linens were changed, beds were made, fans and AC turned on for you, even the stray item of clothing waiting neatly folded.
 Real fresh coffee and cookies available throughout the day.

 Wow it’s over.
 Sitting in the airport lounge waiting for our flight out.
 No beers to be had at all in the whole place.
 I could have used one.
 Or two.
 We go there early as we were punted off the boat almost at daybreak.
 With time to kill we went to Hulhumalé, a city close by the airport to walk along the beach and have coffee.
 We were told by the cab driver there were two beaches.
 The “normal” beach and the bikini beach.
 Clearly not everyone got the memo, we saw the modesty police have a chat with three skin showing tourists.
-Please, when in Rome… Back at the terminal we saw the meet and greet person for our ex-boat, another batch of divers was about to start on a journey.
+Please, when in Rome… Back at the terminal we saw the meet and greet person from our ex-boat, another batch of divers was about to start on a journey.
 Small sigh.
 It’s interesting that instant, and slightly fake, intimacy you feel on a dive boat with both crew and divers, then puff, gone.
 Next.
 C’est comme ça.
 Back to Sri Lanka to close that chapter with a few days in the south at Weligama and hopefully some interesting scuba.
 It will be a long day, there’s a five hour drive waiting after the flight.

 Talk to you soon.